 If you’re looking for more information on business valuations or just need some advice, contact us today.

 How much does a 409A Business Valuation cost?
 Find out in this article.

-Rich Barth is Managing Director at Vantage Point Advisors, Inc. He has compiled nearly 20 years of international investment banking and valuation experience at firms including Goldman Sachs, HSBC Securities and Houlihan Lokey.
+Rich Barth is Managing Director at Vantage Point Advisors, Inc. He has compiled over 20 years of international investment banking and valuation experience at firms including Goldman Sachs, HSBC Securities and Houlihan Lokey.